Infection Control Annual Statement

 Infection Prevention and Control (IPC) Lead

-Park Farm Medical Centre has a Lead for Infection Prevention and Control: Dr Caroline Saxelby (CS) (GP Partner).
+Park Farm Medical Centre has a Lead for Infection Prevention and Control: Dr Caroline Saxelby (CAS) (GP Partner).

-The IPC Lead is supported by: Kay Bethell (KB) (Practice Nurse).
+The IPC Lead is supported by: Lynsey Blackburn (LB) (Practice Nurse).

 Infection transmission incidents (Significant Events)